OWASP/www-project-developer-guide/draft/08-verification/02-tools/03-owtf.md

 #### What is OWTF?

-The [OWTF][owtf]tool is a penetration test framework used to organise and run suites of security and pen-testing tools.
+The [OWTF][owtf]tool is a penetration test framework used to organize and run suites of security and pen-testing tools.
 It is designed to be run on [Kali Linux][kali]; it can also be run on MacOS but with some modification of scripts and paths.

 OWTF is very much a penetration tester's tool; there is an expectation that the